 Bocanegra enjoyed a successful college playing career in the mid-1990s, beginning with two seasons at Grand Canyon University (1993-94; all-conference in '94) before one season and a redshirt year (1995-96) at UCLA, where he played for Sigi Schmid, currently the coach of Major League Soccer's Seattle Sounders FC, and ultimately concluding at Fresno State in 1997.

 Bocanegra comes from a family with a rich soccer tradition, led most notably by his younger brother, Carlos, who is a former U.S. Men's National Team captain and two-time FIFA World Cup participant (2006 and 2010).
-Carlos currently plays in MLS with Los Angeles-based Chivas USA, following a successful decade-long career in Europe, playing in the English Premier League, Spanish La Liga and French Ligue 1.
+Carlos retired after the 2014 season with the Los Angeles-based Chivas USA of the MLS, following a successful decade-long career in Europe, playing in the English Premier League, Spanish La Liga and French Ligue 1.

 Bocanegra received his bachelor's degree in liberal studies from Fresno State in 1998.
 He also has earned several coaching licenses, including United States Soccer Federation (USSF) National "A" License, the NSCAA Advanced National Diploma and the NSCAA National Diploma.

-A native of Upland, Calif., Bocanegra now makes his home in South Bend with his wife, Kellie and their two children - daughter Isabella and son Luca.
+A native of Upland, California, Bocanegra now makes his home in South Bend with his wife, Kellie, and their two children, daughter Isabella and son Luca.